jeandi7/prologzanzibar/README.md

 # Google Zanzibar Access Management  language-like with Golang + Prolog in less than 150 lines of code

 Zanzibar handles authorization for YouTube, Drive, Google Cloud and all of Google's other products.
-Zanzibar is a globally distributed authorization system capable of processing million of client queries per second
+Zanzibar is a globally distributed authorization system capable of processing million of client queries per second.

 See (_later_) zanzibar : Google's Consistent, Global Authorization System https://storage.googleapis.com/pub-tools-public-publication-data/pdf/0749e1e54ded70f54e1f646cd440a5a523c69164.pdf